LexiFi/dead_code_analyzer/README.md

    the implementation if there is no internal use -- which will be reported by standard OCaml warnings).

+ - Types fields and constructors never used.
+(Can be dropped from the type)

+ - Class fields never used.
+(Can be dropped from the signature)

- - Optional arguments for which either all call sites or none of them provide a value.
+ - Optional arguments for which either all call sites or none of them provide a value (other than `None`.
 (The argument can be made mandatory or dropped.)

  - Other stylistic issues:  patterns matching a value of type `unit` which are not `()` (typically, `_` or a variable);  let-binding